-Pro Tip: To beat the heat, start early in the day to beat the heat, use a water backpack, wear a hat, and slather plenty of sunscreen.
+To beat the heat, start early in the day to beat the heat, use a water backpack, wear a hat, and slather plenty of sunscreen.

-There are some sweet glamping options.
+6. There are some lovely glamping options.

 Take your trip up a notch—and really immerse yourself in the great wild—via glamping experiences near Zion.
-For instance, there's Wander Camp—which offers twin, triple, king, and family tent options complete with cozy beds.
+For instance, there's Wander Camp, which offers twin, triple, king, and family tent options complete with cozy beds.
 Picturesque Zion Glamping Adventures and Zion Wildflower Resort also feature both glamping and bungalow options.

 Perhaps one of the most spectacular glamping stays, though, is at Under Canvas Zion.
-Sears says, "Take advantage of the opportunity to spend more time in nature but with the comforts of tent suites that are as accommodating as a hotel.
-The views are incredible and pair well with the locally sourced menu at the on-site restaurant that goes way beyond your typical camping fare."
+"Take advantage of the opportunity to spend more time in nature but with the comforts of tent suites that are as accommodating as a hotel," recommends Sears.
+"The views are incredible and pair well with the locally sourced menu at the on-site restaurant that goes way beyond your typical camping fare."

-Pro Tip: You can also camp within the park, though it won't be quite as "glam" as some of the above experiences.
+You can also camp within the park, though it won't be quite as "glam" as some of the above experiences.
 Make sure to reserve a spot and pack all the essentials with you, including plenty of water.

-Zion sunsets are next level.
+7. Sunsets are next level.

-There's a reason that Zion is on so many bucket lists and remains one of the most popular national parks in the world year after year.
+There's a reason Zion is on so many bucket lists and remains one of the most popular national parks in the world year after year.
 It truly immerses you in some of the world's most breathtakingly beautiful vistas, star maps, and sunsets.

 "One of the most rewarding experiences Zion has to offer is its breathtaking sunset views," Dittakavi says.
 "Prepare to be amazed and capture astonishing photos of the jagged silhouette of the cliffs as the sun fades."

-Pro Tip: Lava Point is probably the best spot in Zion National Park to catch the sunset.
+Lava Point is probably the best spot in Zion National Park to catch the sunset.
 Located in Kolob Terrace, one of the lesser-visited areas in the park, it's the perfect hidden gem that will make your trip to Zion a memorable experience.

-You'll be close to other must-visit national parks.
+8. You'll be close to other must-visit national parks.